hep-mirrors/sherpa/Manual/source/manual/parameters/hard-decays.rst

 .. index:: Custom polarized cross sections

 Sherpa provides the calculation of two different types of custom polarized cross sections.
-On the one hand, it is possible to hand over a comma separated list of weight names from the automatically calculated cross sections.
+On the one hand, it is possible to specify a comma separated list of weight names from the automatically calculated cross sections.
-These cross sections are then added by Sherpa and printed out as additional event weight.
+Corresponding cross sections are then added by Sherpa and printed out as additional event weights.
 On the other hand, partially unpolarized cross sections can be calculated.
-These can be specified by the numbers of the particles which should be considered as unpolarized.
-Also here the numbering of the particles is according to the Sherpa numbering scheme.
+Those can be specified by the numbers of the particles which should be considered as unpolarized in the run card.
+Again, the numbering of the particles follows the Sherpa numbering scheme.
+Noteworthy, the partially unpolarized cross sections also contain contributions from terms describing the interference between different polarizations of the unpolarized intermediate particles.
+Therefore, an additional interference weight is added to the output describing the sum of the remaining interference contributions.
+If particles remaining polarized are massive VBs, Sherpa also output transversely polarized cross sections for the partially unpolarized cross sections.

-Custom weights are generally specified by :option:`Weight`.
+Custom weights are generally specified by the option :option:`Weight` in the run card.
 By adding numbers to :option:`Weight` e.g. :option:`Weight1`, :option:`Weight2` ... more than one custom cross section can be calculated.
 The number is limited to :option:`Weight10` by default but can be increased by using :option:`Number_Of_Custom_Weights`.
-In the following example the W- is considered as unpolarized:
+In the following example, the :math:`\mathrm{W}^-` boson is considered as unpolarized, :option:`Weight1` shows an example for how to specify polarized cross sections which should be added to a new weight.
+The result here would be the same as W+.t_W-.0.

 .. code-block:: yaml